 Further, it can be risky for people who are suffering from heart complications.
 This may also impair the arteries over time.

-So, before using e-cigarettes, it is advisable to learn more about its pros and cons.
+So, before using e-cigarettes, it is advisable to learn more about their pros and cons.
 Additionally, be mindful of the risks.